-1. Please provide the school's current mission statement.
-2. To what extent does the school mission statement currently align with the IB mission statement? □ Completely □ Partially □ Needs Revision 3.
-What process did or will the school use to refine the mission statement to further align it with that of the IB?
-[500 words] 4.
-To what extent does your school's educational philosophy align with that of the IB? ☐ Completely ☐ Partially ☐ Needs Revision 5.
-What process did or will the school use to refine its philosophy to further align it with that of the IB?
-[500 words] e A3.
-The school community demonstrates an understanding of, and commitment to, the mmes(s). hav ring the consideration phase, before submitting the Application for candidacy, the school must be conducted a feasibility study, comparing its current practices and policies to those required by a IB for the successful implementation of the Programme.
-1. Indicate who led and who was involved in the feasibility study process. [selections to be made from staff/faculty list associated with the school account] 2.
-Indicate what additional stakeholder groups were involved in the feasibility study.
-Select all that apply: □ Parents □ Students □ Governing Body □ Community members □ Local education authority □ Ministry of Education □ Other (please describe): 3.
-Briefly describe the feasibility study process the school undertook.
+- 1. Please provide the school's current mission statement.

+- 2. To what extent does the school mission statement currently align with the IB mission statement?

+- □ Completely

+- Partially

+- □ Needs Revision

+- 3. What process did or will the school use to refine the mission statement to further align it with that of the IB?
+[500 words]

+- 4. To what extent does your school's educational philosophy align with that of the IB?

+- □ Completely

+- □ Partially

+- □ Needs Revision

+- 5. What process did or will the school use to refine its philosophy to further align it with that of the IB?
+[500 words]

+Practice A3.
+The school community demonstrates an understanding of, and commitment to, the programmes(s).

+During the consideration phase, before submitting this Application for candidacy, the school must have conducted a feasibility study, comparing its current practices and policies to those required by the IB for the successful implementation of the Programme.

+- 1. Indicate who led and who was involved in the feasibility study process. [selections to be made from staff/faculty list associated with the school account]

+- 2. Indicate what additional stakeholder groups were involved in the feasibility study.
+Select all that apply:

+- □ Parents

+- □ Students

+- □ Governing Body

+- Community members

+- □ Local education authority

+- □ Ministry of Education

+- □ Other (please describe):

+- 3. Briefly describe the feasibility study process the school undertook.
 [500 words]